10 Comments

 Expand full comment

-The reason why these line-to-ground and neutral-to-ground RF capacitors cause unbalanced currents is that there’s a 120-volt potential across the line capacitor an close to 0-volt potential across the neutral capacitor.
+The reason why these line-to-ground and neutral-to-ground RF capacitors cause unbalanced currents is that there’s a 120-volt potential across the line capacitor and close to 0-volt potential across the neutral capacitor.
 So at 60-hz there can be several mA line-to-ground leakage currents, but close to zero mA neutral to ground leakage.
 Note that UL allows up to 3mA leakage for these noise filtering capacitors.
 And that extra 3mA adds to any other line-to-ground leakage currents in the RV.
 Once they add up to 6mA it guarantees an upstream GFCI trip.

 Expand full comment